-As great as plain black coffee is sometimes our taste buds need a break from the norm, admit it having the same thing day in day out tends to get boring.
+As great as plain black coffee is, sometimes our taste buds need a break from the norm; admit it, having the same thing day in and day out tends to get boring.
 An excellent way to spice up your favorite coffee beverage is by adding some extra flavor.
-Forget about those store brought sweeteners and creamers that are often packed full garbage, what I’m talking about are natural flavorings.
+Forget about those store brought sweeteners and creamers that are often packed full of garbage.
+What I’m talking about are natural flavorings.

 Below I have experimented with various ways to add extra flavor to your coffee, and I think these 12 are the best so far that will tickle ya taste buds and leave you coming back for more!

-Instead of sprinkling cinnamon on top of your coffee or even stirring into your brew you’ll want to infuse the cinnamon with your coffee beans if you want to give your coffee a real cinnamon kick.
+Instead of sprinkling cinnamon on top of your coffee or even stirring it into your brew, you’ll want to infuse the cinnamon with your coffee beans if you want to give your coffee a real cinnamon kick.

 2. Cocoa Nibs

 Cocoa Nibs.. say what?
 Isn’t that just chocolate?
 Not really.
 Cocoa Nibs are what chocolate is before it’s processed into the shaped bars we all know and love.
-These chunks are more black in color than brown and are 100% cocoa bean.
-The texture is also different, and the taste is far nuttier and slightly chewier plus they deliver a dark rich taste.
+These chunks are more black in color than brown and are 100% cocoa beans.
+The texture is also different, and the taste is far nuttier and slightly chewier plus, they deliver a dark rich taste.

 If you love adding flavored creamers and sugar to your coffee but aren’t happy about the added calories you’re loading into your cup, try some vanilla.

 The best way to take advantage of this natural coffee flavoring is to add a vanilla bean to your whole coffee beans just before you grind.
-If you can’t get your hands on fresh vanilla, you can use a few drops of extract directly into your cup of coffee.
-Remember, though, a little goes a long way, any more than two drops and you’ll be pouring your brew down the drain.
+If you can’t get your hands on fresh vanilla, you can use a few drops of extract directly into your cup of coffee or into your portafilter on your espresso machine before you pull a shot.
+Remember, though, a little goes a long way; any more than two drops, and you’ll be pouring your brew down the drain.

-I’m not a fan of this coffee flavor, but for those of you that enjoy a ginger tea this coffee combination might be a winner!
+I’m not a fan of this coffee flavor, but for those of you that enjoy ginger tea, this coffee combination might be a winner!

-Either add whole cardamom seeds to your whole coffee beans before you grind or sprinkle a couple of pinches of pre-ground cardamom seeds to your freshly brewed cup of coffee.
+Either add whole cardamom seeds to your whole coffee beans before you grind or sprinkle a couple of pinches of pre-ground cardamom seeds on your freshly brewed cup of coffee.

 6. Star Anise

-Just like ginger, this coffee flavor isn’t for everyone, but it will definitely raise a few eyebrows.
-Star Anise has a strong licorice taste with sweet, floral notes.
-For those of you that enjoy licorice, it makes a great coffee infusion when paired with dark roasted coffee.
+This coffee flavor isn’t going to be everyone’s cup of tea, but it will definitely get you a few strange looks.
+Star Anise is known for its strong licorice taste with sweet, floral notes.
+For those of you that enjoy licorice, it makes a great coffee infusion when paired with dark-roasted coffee.

-Add your Star Anise into your whole coffee beans before grinding and brew as you normally would.
-However, if overused it can be very overpowering, I recommend using no more than half a clove at most, any more and you’ll be pouring you freshly brewed coffee into the sink.
+Add your Star Anise to your whole coffee beans before grinding and brew as you normally would.
+However, if overused, it can be very overpowering.
+I recommend using no more than 3/4 of a clove; any more and you’ll be pouring your freshly brewed coffee into the sink.

 If you want to bring out the earthiness in your morning coffee brew, I recommend trying a bit of Nutmeg.
-The added sweetness and earthy taste is truly unique and is a sure way to tickle ya taste buds.
+The added sweetness and earthy taste are truly unique and are a sure way to tickle ya taste buds.

-I only thought that lavender was something found in body soaps, that was before I tasted my first lavender ice cream as a child vacationing in France, yum!
+I only thought that lavender was something found in body soaps; that was before I tried lavender ice cream as a child, yum!

-Lavender goes great with many things, especially coffee and I have found that it marriages best with the fruitier roasted coffees.
-You can either add a few sprinkles of lavender in with your ground coffee and infuse when you pour your hot water or add a couple drops of lavender oil once your coffee is brewed.
+Lavender is the perfect companion for many things, and coffee is no exception; I have found that it marriages best with fruitier roasted coffees.
+You can either add a few sprinkles of lavender with your ground coffee and infuse when you pour your hot water or add a few tiny drops of lavender oil to your brewed coffee.
 Either way, this combination tastes great, especially on a lazy spring afternoon.

-When it comes to cloves and coffee use sparingly, because this spice can be very overpowering.
+When it comes to cloves and coffee, use them sparingly because these spices can be very overpowering.
 Either grind with your whole coffee beans before you brew or add a couple of cloves to your pre-ground coffee and infuse when boiling water is poured over your grounds.
 If the taste is too strong, experiment until you find the best ratio for your taste buds.

 10. Peppermint Oil

 Nothing screams ‘tis the season more than a steamy cup of peppermint coffee.
-To truly infuse your coffee with this delicious holiday flavor it’s best to use peppermint oil which works really well with chocolatey dark roasted coffee beans.
+To successfully infuse your brewed coffee with this delicious holiday flavor, it’s best to use pure peppermint oil, which works really well with chocolatey dark-roasted coffee beans.

-To try this flavored coffee add a few drops to your coffee during the brewing process, however, use sparingly because peppermint oil in its concentrated form can quickly become overpowering no matter how rich your coffee beans are.
+To try this flavored coffee, add a couple of drops to your coffee during the brewing process.
+However, use sparingly because peppermint oil in its concentrated form can quickly become overpowering, no matter how rich your coffee beans are.

 11. A Raw Egg

 It might seem crazy, but adding a raw egg to your coffee tastes great!
-Hot coffee mixed with a raw egg delivers a flavor so unique that you have to try it, at least once, It may not be for everyone, but it’s not as gross as you might expect.
+Hot coffee mixed with a raw egg delivers a one-of-a-kind flavor – trust me, you have to try it at least once, It might not be a taste that everyone enjoys for everyone, but to be honest, it’s not as disgusting as you might expect.

-The addition of egg gives the coffee a dense yet creamy body without masking the natural coffee flavors and aromas.
+The addition of a raw egg gives the coffee a dense and slightly creamy body without masking the natural coffee flavors and aromas.

-If you haven’t heard about Bulletproof Coffee, you must have been living in a cave.
+If you haven’t heard about Bulletproof Coffee (1), you must have been living in a cave.
 Many coffee lovers and health buffs have come accustomed to this coffee butter combination which has gained popularity in recent years.

-This strange combination can have its roots traced back to Asia where strange coffee infusions are commonplace.
-Even tough it’s hard to imagine butter which is typically reserved for cooking going so well with coffee, if done right it really is a marriage made in heaven (I said if done right!).
+This strange combination can be traced back to southeast Asia, where strange coffee infusions are commonplace.
+Even though it’s hard to imagine butter which is normally only used in cooking, going so well with coffee, if done right, it really is a marriage made in heaven (I said if done right!).

-Just adding a teaspoon of organic butter to a sweet roast coffee will give your coffee a silky texture with a buttery depth that is truly unique.
+Just adding a teaspoon of organic butter to a sweet roast coffee will give your coffee a smooth, rich texture with a buttery depth that is truly unique.